Bike season is winding down, but that doesn’t mean you need to say goodbye to the hard miles and effort you’ve put in to get into great bike shape.

 The off-season is a great time to work on all those niggles and ailments that you felt all summer long but never had time to do anything about.
 It’s also a good time to go back to basics and build a strong base.

 Visit your Physiotherapist – You don’t need to wait until you are too injured to ride to go see a physiotherapist.
 A proactive approach to imbalances and old injuries can increase your efficiency on your bike.
-Armed with the knowledge and exercises from your physiotherapist you can work on those problems and become a lot stronger over the offseason.
+Armed with the knowledge and exercises from your physiotherapist you can work on those problems and become a lot stronger through your off-season training.
 If you maintain the same fitness and strength, these improvements alone will make you a stronger rider.
 I’d highly recommend the Redcord Neurac technique to get a good understanding and the base line of your strengths, weaknesses, and imbalances.

 Taking time off your bike will dull your ‘bike’ reactions.
 Keep your reactions and hand-eye coordination sharp with training too.